 A staple of any fashionable woman's wardrobe, bracelets are certainly having a moment right now.
 From the trendy layered look to pieces by the jewelry world's biggest jewelry designers, bracelets of all shapes and styles are having their time in the spotlight.
 Yet, many people might not realize the fascinating background of this beloved arm adornment.
 Read on to learn more about the history of bracelets.

 Bracelet History Around the World

 As one of the most varied and versatile accessories out there, it should be no surprise that bracelets have been around since prehistoric times.
 While the exact history of the bracelet is not entirely known, the earliest known example dates back an incredible 40,000 years.
 During an archaeological dig, researchers in the Denisova Cave in the Altai Mountains of Siberia unearthed an entire collection of jewelry, including a bracelet.
 Made of polished green stone by our prehistoric ancestors, the Denisovans, this find provides astonishing archaeological evidence that decorative wear such as bracelets has been the object of desire for much of human history.

 The citizens of ancient Egypt were known for their opulent and extravagant attire, and we can see proof of this in the different types of bracelets found in the area from as early as 5,000 BCE.
-They primarily used gold and copper to craft these pieces, though they sometimes incorporated gems and precious stones.
-The every-day ancient Egyptian would have only been able to afford the copper metal varieties of the bracelet, while nobility would have enjoyed gold and elaborate gemstones, making the jewelry one was wearing a status symbol.
+They primarily used gold and copper to craft these pieces, though they sometimes incorporated gems and precious and semi precious stones.
+The everyday ancient Egyptian would have only been able to afford the copper metal varieties of the bracelet.
+In contrast, the nobility would have enjoyed gold and elaborate gemstone colors and pieces, making the jewelry one was wearing a status symbol.

 What Stones Did the Egyptians Favor?